 Drawbacks: Some people, especially lighter-weight climbers, find tubular belay devices to be slow for rappelling.

 Example: The Black Diamond ATC (Air Traffic Controller) is a popular tubular device.
-It has a loop on one end to keep it attached to the carabiner when you insert or remove the rope, preventing dropping the device.
+It has a loop on one end to keep it attached to the carabiner when you insert or remove the rope.
+This prevents dropping the device.

-Example: The Petzl Grigri 2 is a very popular self-braking device used in many gyms and by sport climbers.
+Example: The Petzl Grigri 2 is a very popular assisted-braking device used in many gyms and by sport climbers.

 As belay devices, figure 8s are limited to top-roped setups.
 They are shaped like the number 8, with one larger and one smaller hole.
 A bight (bend) of rope is fed through the large hole and looped around the outside of the small hole till it rests on the "neck" of the figure 8.
 The small hole is clipped to the climber or anchor.
 Figure 8s are frequently used for search and rescue, caving and traditional climbing as rappel devices.

 Advantages: Figure 8s are efficient and smooth for rappelling.
 They dissipate heat efficiently and can be used with just about any rope diameter.